1. Your name and variations

 3. Your employer

-The name of your employer might be on your credit report.
-But, it might not be.
-It doesn't influence your credit score, but may help lenders and credit card issuers verify the information on your loan or credit card application.
+The name of your employer may appear on your credit report, if you've provided it to any of your creditors, lenders, or other businesses that report to the credit bureaus.
+Employer information doesn't influence your credit score, but may help lenders and credit card issuers verify the information on your loan or credit card application.

 4. Revolving accounts